sdaume/r-course-module-3/slides/textmining-module.md

 Questions:

 -   Which latent topics exists?
--   How promiment are they?
+-   How prominent are they?
 -   Is the topic prevalence influenced by document variables?
 -   How are topics related?